-In the following, we give some elements that allow to choose between using statically locked caches or using the dynamic features of the caches, which imposes to use cache analysis techniques to bound accurately tasks WCETs and cache-related preemption delays.
+In the following, we give some elements that allow to choose between using statically locked caches or using the dynamic features of the caches together with static cache analysis techniques to bound accurately tasks WCETs and cache-related preemption delays.
 A static cache locking strategy with a frozen cache contents for all tasks is considered hereafter.